schorschii/OCO-Server/README.md

 - [Overview](docs/README.md)
 - [Installation Guide](docs/Server-Installation.md)

+## License
+The Open Computer Orchestration Project is open source, which means you have the freedom to view the source code, report issues and submit improvements on GitHub, which are very welcome.
+However, a license is required if you want to manage more than 20 computers with this system.
+Please buy the appropriate licenses [here](https://georg-sieber.de/?page=oco).

 ## Support & Specific Adjustments
 You need support or specific adjustments for your environment?
 You can hire me to extend OCO to your needs or to write custom reports etc. Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.